azarz/gentriNet/README.md

 __Most of the model training and classification was done on a server using a NVIDIA Tesla K80 GPUs.
 I advise you to use powerful GPUs with more than 10 GB of memory, or else the processings could take a very, very long time__

-__If you are at the Geography Department of uOttawa, the set of images is already present on the server in the D:\Amaury\Desktop folder, under the ottawa\_image\_db directory, so do not bother spending several days downloading the StreetView imagery of Ottawa! (yes, this Desktop folder is a bit messy...)__
+__If you are at the Department of Geography, Environment and Geomatics at uOttawa, the set of images is already present on the server in the D:\Amaury\Desktop folder, under the ottawa\_image\_db directory, so do not bother spending several days downloading the StreetView imagery of Ottawa! (yes, this Desktop folder is a bit messy...)__

 __Scripts to use: gentriNetConvServer2.py, gentriMap\_allImages.py, to\_positives.py__